osakared/grig.synth/README.md

 !!!
 This is alpha currently.
 Don't depend on the interface not changing!

-Individual modules to put together to make synths, with some modules being full-fledged synths in their own right
+Individual modules to put together to make synths, with some modules being full-fledged synths in their own right.

 Works more like a modular analog synth for maximum flexibility but with converters to work with the more rigid world of midi.